Ground-mounted solar panels

 What is a suitable area for a ground-mounted solar system?

-• Shade from nearby trees not necessary
+• Shade from nearby trees is not required

 Different Ground Mounted Solar Panel Racking Systems

-Ground Screws – While they cost more to install, they are a solid solution.
-It is possible to drill the screws with special equipment.
+Ground Screw – Even though they cost more to install, ground screws provide a reliable solution.
+You can drill the screws with special equipment.

-Single Axis Tracking:{ -||} Tracking systems employ motors that pivot panels through the day to ensure that they’re exactly at an angle to the sun.
-Trackers with a single axis follow the path of the sun from East to west.
+Single Axis Tracking{ -||} Tracking systems make use of motors that pivot panels through the day, ensuring that they are in the correct position to face the sun.
+Trackers with a single axis follow the sun’s path from East to west.

 Ground-Mounted Solar: Drawbacks